 In the early 1990's, specialized hardware was the only means to provide linerate packet processing and forwarding for high speed links.
-However, since that time research in NF "softwarization" began.
+However, since that time research in software-based packet processing began.

-The UNIX System V STREAMS [29] was a modular packet processing system that implemented implicit queuing and packet scheduling mechanisms spread throughout a STREAMS configuration.
-Decasper et al. [30] implemented modular per flow packet processing elements executed after a classifier.
+The UNIX System V STREAMS [38] was a modular packet processing system that implemented implicit queuing and packet scheduling mechanisms spread throughout a STREAMS configuration.
+Decasper et al. [39] implemented modular per flow packet processing elements executed after a classifier.
 In router plugins, these packet classifiers are installed in fixed points in the forwarding path.
-Moreover, in 1999 David Cinege published the Linux Router Project [31] which provides a tailored version of the Linux kernel specialized for routing.
+Moreover, in 1999 David Cinege published the Linux Router Project [40] which provided a tailored version of the Linux kernel specialized for routing.
 Originally, this project was designed as a "router on a floppy disk" and evolved into a streamlined network OS.
 Research attempts also focused on routing operations, such as IP lookups.
-In 1997, Degermark et al. designed and implemented a data structure specialized for quick IP lookups [32].
+In 1997, Degermark et al. designed and implemented a data structure specialized for quick IP lookups [41].
 The authors achieved full routing lookup at gigabit speeds on commodity hardware, by fitting the forwarding table into a processor's cache.

-Driven by the need to fully control queuing and packet scheduling operations, Kohler et al. developed Click [33], a platform to build NFs using simple, modular packet computation elements.
-Combining 16 Click elements, such as IP classification and decrement Time To Live (TTL) field, one can build a standards-compliant software router.
-To extend this router into a more sophisticated NF (e.g., a middlebox that implements drop policies or differentiated services), we simply add a few elements at the correct place in a Click configuration.
-In 2000, when Click was published, achieving a loss-free forwarding rate of 333,000 64-byte pps was an important performance milestone.
-Click's performance was comparable to the performance of a modified software-based Linux router using Click's network device extensions [33].
-Also, as compared to router plugins, Click allows more dynamic traffic classification, embedded into Click's pipeline.
+Driven by the need to fully control queuing and packet scheduling operations, Kohler et al. developed Click [42], a platform to build NFs using simple and modular packet manipulation elements.
+Combining 16 Click elements, such as IP lookup and decrement IP Time To Live (TTL) field, one can build a software router.
+To extend this router into a more sophisticated NF (e.g., a middlebox that implements drop policies or differentiated services), a few elements can simply be added at the correct place in a Click configuration.
+In 2000, when Click was published, achieving a loss-free forwarding rate of 333,000 64-byte Packets Per Second (pps) was an important performance milestone.
+Click's performance was comparable to the performance of a modified software-based Linux router using Click's network device extensions [42].
+Also, as compared to router plugins, Click allows more dynamic traffic classification, to be embedded into Click's pipeline.